jeremybytes/vslive-di-lab/Lab01/Lab01-Instructions.md

 * The Test project has a "TestData" class with hard-coded records that can be used for testing.

-If you need more assistance, step-by-step instructions are included below.
-Otherwise, **STOP READING NOW**
+If you need more assistance, step-by-step instructions are included below (after the Advanced Tests section).

 Advanced Tests